 Mark is president and CEO of Children's Hospital Association, representing over 200 children’s hospitals and major pediatric programs with a mission to improve child health through innovation in care, education and research.
-CHA advances these aims by fostering national collaboration to improve pediatric health policy and practice better serving the unique health care needs of children.
-This is accomplished through specialized CHA pediatric programming in public policy, advocacy, analytics, education, research and work improving the quality, safety and cost of care.
+CHA advances these aims by leading and enabling national collaboration to improve policy and practice better serving the unique health care needs of children.
+This is accomplished through specialized CHA pediatric programming in public policy, child advocacy, comparative analytics and research, group purchasing, executive education, and clinical collaboratives improving the quality, safety and cost of care.

-Mark's past training includes a Master of Science in pharmacology from the Ohio State University and a Master of Business Administration from Indiana University.
+Mark's academic training includes a Master of Science in pharmacology from The Ohio State University and a Master of Business Administration from Indiana University.
 He is based in Washington, D.C.